jjmpsp/jjmpsp.github.io/_tutorials/how-to-get-started-with-software-development.md

 Many people I speak to say they're really interested in getting started with writing software, but have no actual clue where to get started.
+Hopefully this tutorial will give you a good starting point to the magical world of software development.

 In this tutorial I will discuss some of the programming languages out there and how they have developed over time.